getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/features.md

 ## Uncaught Exception Handler

 Ability for the SDK to be set as a hook to record any uncaught exceptions.
 At the language level this is typically a global hook provided by the language itself.
-For framework intergations this might be part of middleware or some other system.
+For framework integrations this might be part of middleware or some other system.

 This behavior is typically provided by a default integration that can be disabled.